daattali/beautiful-jekyll/_posts/2018-01-27-mukkabaaz.md

 Let's talk about the performances one by one.
 Ravi Kishen puts up an honest-to-God portrayal of a man who, as a coach, is not ready to let anyone be bogged down by a system that failed him, even if he has to face extreme repercussions.
 Bhagwan is exactly the kind of guy who'd make life hell for anyone (like Sanjay) who comes in his way, and Shergill plays him to menacing perfection.
 He's that guy who hides his weaknesses and incompetence (apparently _unke beedi me tambaku nahi hai_) with an overbearing personality, power and ruthlessness.

 Sunaina is a strong woman.
 Kashyap never lets her be reduced to a caricature owing to her muteness.
-She's as straightforward, demanding, and ready-to-fight as any other millenial woman.
+She's as straightforward, demanding, and ready-to-fight as any other millennial woman.
 Zoya Hussain's eyes make us cry and frown with them.
 I'd really watch out for her in the coming years.

 ![](http://img01.ibnlive.in/ibnlive/uploads/2014/12/vineet-dec31.jpg)